OMNI-SLO-Monitoring/error-response-monitoring-service/payment-service-monitor/README.md

 $ npm run start:prod
 ```
 ## How to use it
-- Go to `localhost:3400` and the monitor is ready to receive error messages
+- Send post requests to `localhost:3400`
 - Go to `http://localhost:3400/messages` to have an overview of sent Log Messages

 ## Support